jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 The visual comparison between the Atlanta Falcons' two stadium-mania era venues is illustrative of how facilities improved.
 The Georgia Dome, which opened in 1992, is dwarfed by its replacement Mercedez-Benz Stadium, which opened in 1997.
 Though seating capacities are nearly identical, the newer venue uses a larger footprint to furnish its upgraded amenities.

-Though public subsidies have not kept pace with overall construction costs, they continued to grow, increasing the taxpayer burden.

 <figure style="text-align: center; margin: 0;">
   <a